Progressive multi-fidelity learning with neural networks for physical system predictions: Application to simulation data (II): Navier-Stokes fluid flows

 \subsection{Results}

 For unseen Reynolds numbers $Re\in\{63,92\}$ and different time instances $t\in\{9\text{s},19\text{s}\}$ (with $[0\text{s},15\text{s}]$ the training window), Fig.~\ref{fig:results_NS} shows the predicted high-fidelity velocity magnitude at each level of the progressive MF model, along with the corresponding absolute errors.
 At level 0, the surrogate relies solely on $(t,Re)$ as inputs and can only reproduce the average stationary behavior of the flow, missing the unsteady vortex-shedding dynamics.
 Incorporating drag and lift coefficients at level 1 significantly improves predictions, despite the absence of any direct measurements of the solution field.
 Nonetheless, non-negligible errors remain in the wake region, where nonlinear effects dominate.
 At level 2, additional measurements from sensors on the outlet boundary enable accurate and spatially homogeneous predictions, even beyond the training time window.
 Notably, the accuracy at $t=19\text{s}$ is comparable to that at $t=9\text{s}$, demonstrating the model’s capability to reliably forecast forward in time..
 Remarkably, improvements are observed throughout the domain -- including the cylinder wake, where no sensors are placed -- highlighting the model’s ability to fuse and effectively exploit localized information.
 Finally, level 3, which assimilates partial-domain snapshots around the obstacle, yields only marginal gains over level 2, indicating that the outlet boundary data, combined with drag and lift measurements, already provide sufficiently rich information for the neural architecture.
-Table~\ref{tab: tab_NS} reports the overall error over the full parametric, spatio-temporal test set, further supporting these conclusions.
+Table~\ref{tab: tab_NS} reports the overall error over the full parametric, spatio-temporal test set, further supporting these conclusions. {Additionally, as in the reaction–diffusion example, we report the relative error on the POD expansion coefficients.
+The small discrepancy between the reduced-space error and the reconstructed full-field error indicates that POD truncation is negligible in this case.
+Consequently, the overall error is primarily driven by the progressive neural network’s ability to predict the POD coefficients, confirming that the method’s performance is governed by the surrogate model’s accuracy.}